jhaindev/quest-submissions/README.md

 #### 4. Explain why we couldn't save something to our account storage inside of a script. ####
     Account storage can only be accessed in the prepare stage of a transaction.
 #### 5. Explain why I couldn't save something to your account. ####
   Only an AuthAccount can call .save() on itself.
-An individual cannot save to another individual's account without their permission.
+One account cannot save to another account.
 #### 6. Define a contract that returns a resource that has at least 1 field in it.
 Then, write 2 transactions: A transaction that first saves the resource to account storage, then loads it out of account storage, logs a field inside the resource, and destroys it.
 A transaction that first saves the resource to account storage, then borrows a reference to it, and logs a field inside the resource. ####

 Contract